 Du verwendest einen älteren Browser, der eventuell nicht für diese Webseite funktioniert.
 Für das bestmögliche Erlebnis unserer Website musst du einen neuen Browser installieren, z.B.: Chrome, Safari, Firefox, Edge oder Opera.

 Wir verwenden Cookies, um dir den bestmöglichen Service zu bieten.
 Wenn du die Webseite weiter benutzt, stimmst du der Verwendung von Cookies zu.Mehr lesen

-The fascinating story of a young American amateur who helped the FBI bust a Russian spy in New York—sold in ten countries and in a major deal to 20th Century Fox.
-For three nerve-wracking years, Naveed Jamali spied on America for the Russians, trading thumb drives of sensitive technical data for envelopes of cash, selling out his own beloved country across noisy restaurant tables and in quiet parking lots.
+With an epilogue on recent Russian spying, a “page-turner of a memoir” (Publishers Weekly) about an American civilian with a dream, who worked as a double agent with the FBI in the early 2000s to bring down a Russian intelligence agent in New York City.
+For three nerve-wracking years, from 2005 to 2008, Naveed Jamali spied on America for the Russians, trading thumb drives of sensitive technical data for envelopes of cash, selling out his beloved country across noisy restaurant tables and in quiet parking lots.
 Or so the Russians believed.
-In fact, this young American civilian was a covert double agent working with the FBI.
+In fact, Jamali was a covert double agent working with the FBI.
 The Cold War wasn’t really over.
 It had just gone high-tech.